 The City of San Luis Obispo wants to hear concerns and complaints from citizens in order to provide accessible programs, services and activities.
 A citizen can call with a comment, concern or complaint without filing a formal grievance.
 A formal grievance can be filed by completing the grievance and complaint form by contacting the ADA Coordinator, or the designated alternative person.

-If the citizen wants to file a formal grievance, grievance procedures and forms are provided.
+If the citizen wants to file a formal grievance, grievance procedures can be found below and the grievance form is provided here.
 It is preferred that the grievance be in writing and contain information about the alleged discrimination such as name, address and contact information of the grievant.
 A description of the problem that includes location and date is requested.

 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request.
 If additional accommodations are needed, please contact the ADA Coordinator.

 The complaint should be submitted by the grievant and/or his/her designee as soon as possible but no later than 60 calendar days after the alleged violation to: